vmartinez-MED-Endava/DictionaryExercise/README.md

 false otherwise.

 ## English Dictionary

+### Requirements
+- A Dictionary Class  with method named isEnglishWord(String word)
+- A mocked online Dictionary

+### General Assumptions
+- The mocking online Dictionary is consumed through a DictionaryImpl interface: The Implementation of this mocked dictionary is known as an EnglishDictionary.

+- In this context an EnglishDictionary is a Set of valid English Words stored in the form of a Collection of Strings.

+- English Dictionary is reources-limited as it does not contain all the Existent English words.
+More concisely, the English Dictionary stores substrings derived from the "Working" string.
+Currently, manages up to 12 words.
+  More importantly, English Dictionary preserves the ordering of the String, so a chunked version of the combinations will be implemented.

+- As stated above, EnglishDictionary is a set of words.
+Words inside the set belongs to English language.
+Otherwise, it is assumed it is not an english word.

+- UpperCase String is the protocol assumed for storing the Strings in the dictionary, which is represented in this context as a set of Strings.
+All of the Strings are converted to UpperCase before validating its existence inside the EnglishDictionary.

+- It is assumed that the longest english word for this exercise is up to 22 characters in length.
+A longer string will cause distinct system failures as delay, irregular behaviors and out of the memory exception.

 ### Project Structure
-The project is organized following the overall constitution of a POM (Page Object Model) simulating the most common behaviors, methods and attributes of this design pattern:
+The Project follows a General Java project scheme where two big sections can be highlighted as well: Main and Test section.
-* A BasePage dictates the most common methods all pages should have as a minimum.
+* A DictionaryImpl interface dictates the necessary methods for a Dictionary instance

-During this exercise no other pages were required, so the scheme of the parent class was defined as abstract, bearing in mind the necessary methods to accomplish the required task.
-* A BaseTest functions as a wrapper for complementing the customized behaviors under Test.
+* A BaseTest defines common adjustments applied before each Test suite

 <img src="repo.images/ProjectStructure.PNG" alt="Project Structure" height="600"/>

 * POM is declared to keep on track of the required dependencies : TestNG and Log4j.

+* TestNG Annotations are implemented for setting a correct test flow, besides of validating some common exceptions shown in some Tests

 * Two types of DataProviders were included : <strong>SearchPattern</strong> & <strong>ValidationData</strong>.

 * Persistence Layer : The function isEnglishWord() made use of a mocked DataBase in charge of storing the required dictionary.
-As many dictionaries could be included, not just an English one, an implementation named BaseDictionary dictates the common methods any dictionary should be displayed.
+As many dictionaries could be included, not just an English one, an implementation named BaseDictionary dictates the common methods any dictionary should display.

-* A Logger class keep track on each event ocurred during the Test Suite execution.
-These logs were stored in a filed name dictionary_logs.txt and shown in console, accordingly.
+* Logger instances track each event during the Test Suite execution.
+These logs were stored in a filed name propertieslogs.txt and shown in console, accordingly.

-* <strong>Dictionary Class</strong> only verifies if certain word exists in a customized dictionary (i.e. English Dictionary).
+* <strong>Dictionary Class</strong> only verifies if certain word exists against a limited and customized dictionary (i.e. English Dictionary).
-The String processing is carried out by the String Manager.

 * Multiple exceptions were included for limiting the forbidden states : EmptyInputParameterException, IncorrectInputParameter and OutOFMemoryException.